Sustainable Development Goals

 Global trends

-With regards to basic handwashing services, access has also increased over the past few years.
-However, there is still progress to be made, with 29% of the world's population lacking such access in 2020.
-Basic handwashing services is defined as having a handwashing facility with soap and water at home.
+With regards to basic handwashing services, access has also increased over the past few years, with 75% of the worlds population defined as having a handwashing facility with soap and water at home.

-The rate of progress for both hand washing and sanitation services needs to quadruple if the target of universal coverage is to be achieved globally by 2030.
+Still, the rate of progress for both hand washing and sanitation services needs to increase by three to six times if the target of universal coverage is to be achieved globally by 2030, according to the UN.

 The Nordics

-Data for the Nordic countries is only available for the share of the population with access to safely managed sanitation services.
-No country has achieved universal access, with Sweden and Denmark closest to doing so.
-Except for Iceland, the shares have remained relatively stable for the past two decades.
+Data for the Nordic countries on the share of the population with access to safely managed sanitation services shows that only Denmark has achieved universal access (operationalised at above 97%), with Sweden and Finland within short distance.

 Target 6.3